Cyril Hamilton: Sporting career

 Hamilton was an all-round sportsman.
 He played rackets for his school and for the Royal Military Academy, Woolwich and was the Army and the Amateur squash champion.
+He won the British Amateur Squash Championships in 1934.
 He also represented Scotland at hockey in 1936 and 1937 and was a fine cricketer for his school, the Army, the Royal Artillery and a variety of other teams.

 He played cricket whilst at Woolwich and appeared regularly for the Royal Artillery Cricket Club, including playing in the annual matches against the Royal Engineers.
-He made his first-class cricket debut for the Army in 1932 against a touring South American side and went on to play in eight first-class matches, making his final appearance in 1936 against Cambridge University at Fenner's.
+He made his first-class cricket debut for the Army in 1932 against the South American tourists, and went on to play in eight first-class matches, making his final appearance in 1936 against Cambridge University at Fenner's.
 As well as playing for the Army, Hamilton made two first-class appearance for Kent County Cricket Club in the 1935 County Championship and played for the Gentlemen against the Players in 1934 at Folkestone.

 Hamilton also played cricket for a team representing Egypt, where he was stationed, in 1938 and 1939, for Marylebone Cricket Club (MCC), Gezira Sporting Club and United Services as well as making one appearance for Kent Second XI in the Minor Counties Championship.
 He scored 205 runs in 1938 playing for the Royal Artillery against the Royal Engineers at Woolwich and scored two first-class centuries, his highest first-class score of 121 runs being made against the touring West Indian team in 1932.